raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 #### TLV Syntax {#tlvsyntax}

-All TLVs, whether used as "Primary", "Additional", or in responses, use the same encoding syntax.
+All TLVs, whether used as "Primary", "Additional", "Response Primary", or "Response Additional", use the same encoding syntax.

 The specification for a TLV determines whether, when used as the Primary (i.e., first) TLV in a request message,